Salt & Wind Travel

 Monterey Wine Tasting Tips

 Heading to Carmel or Big Sur on a California road trip?
-You may want to schedule some down time to do wine tasting too because Monterey County’s wine is well worth exploring.
-From what style of wines are made there to how to wine taste in Carmel and where to go, we’ve covered all Monterey wine tasting tips for you.
+You may also want to schedule some downtime for wine tasting, as Monterey County’s wine is well worth exploring.
+From what style of wines are made there to how wine tastes in Carmel and where to go, we’ve covered all the Monterey wine tasting tips for you.

 Have Us Plan Your California Trip